rubydesign/rubydesign.fi/README.md

 - add office_clerk  to Gemfile (gem or git)
 - build your public pages
-- may use ShopController which is included in office
+- possibly copy ShopController from sales_clerk as a starting point

 ### Further